Skip to main content

 • Don’t delete AGENT.md entries casually.
 Memory is append-mostly.
 Remove only entries that are explicitly outdated — pruning live knowledge is what makes an agent feel “dumber than yesterday”.

 • Migration v54/v55 must be applied for hybrid retrieval.
 Older databases that predate the Crew Journal era (PRs #211/#212) don’t have the importance_score, reference_count, or journal_entries_fts columns these endpoints read.
-Run crewship migrate after a binary upgrade and before depending on RRF scoring.
+Migrations apply automatically on crewship start, so start the upgraded binary once before depending on RRF scoring.

 • Docker network Internal: true blocks sidecar → embedding model.
 If the agents network is Internal: true, the sidecar can read its on-disk FTS5 index but cannot reach a remote embedding service if one is configured, silently degrading hybrid retrieval to BM25-only.
 The fix lives in internal/provider/docker/docker.go:ensureNetwork — the network must be Internal: false with a gateway.